MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/technical-reference/plugin-architecture.md

 # Plugin architecture

-In v0.4, we refactored the Dev Proxy to use a Plugin based architecture.

 A plugin is a piece of code (DLL) that determines proxy behavior.
 The proxy executes the plugin code at runtime.
 Developers can write custom plugins to provide behaviors of their own custom APIs.

 The [`devproxyrc.json`](../technical-reference/devproxyrc.md) file contains the plugin configuration.